Twoos123/AsadAliWebsite/README.md

 # AsadAliWebsite
 Hello, this is my personalized website.
-Started on December 12th, 2022.
+(OUTDATED) Started on December 12th, 2022.
 Using HTML/CSS for Layout and Styling and JS for animations.
 Might use React in the future to improve this project.